Notice

 Scenario 1: Startup interaction with the IRS policy store

 The Trace-X instance defines a constraint which is required for data consumption and provisioning.
-Trace-X retrieves all policies by IRS and validates if one of the policies contains the required constraint given by Trace-X. If a policy with the constraint exists and is valid, the process ends.
+Trace-X retrieves all policies from the IRS and validates if one of the policies contains the required constraint given by Trace-X. If a policy with the constraint exists and is valid, the process ends.
 If the policy is not valid, it will create one with the given constraint.

 policy startup configuration